 But essential oils are most popular in aromatherapy, with a large number of them having calming and anxiety-relieving properties.
 However, using plants and flowers to freshen things up is not a new development.
 It was a royal thing to do in the past.

 King Louis XIV of France rinsed his clothes in musk and jasmine waters.
 Queen Antoinette liked to smell of violet.
 Charlemagne, king of the Franks, preferred rose, while Alexander the Great was partial to myrrh.

 And these oils have a truly king-sized future.
-The aromatherapy market alone is projected at over $4 billion by 2023
+The aromatherapy market alone is projected at $2.8 billion by 2026.

 Can essential oils be taken orally?

 You can use some essential oils to gargle but they are still not safe enough to swallow.
 These days you get essential oils in supplement form that are taken by mouth, which treat stomach issues or help with indigestion.
 Still, it is always advisable to take the approval of a qualified medical professional before ingesting them orally.